hody-chang/hody-chang.github.io/_teachings/math-101.md

 ## Notes

-## While preparing for our classes, I often create handwritten notes that summarize the day’s key points or explore "extra" content that we might not have time to cover in depth during the lecture.
+While preparing for our classes, I often create handwritten notes that summarize the day’s key points or explore "extra" content that we might not have time to cover in depth during the lecture.
 I will upload these periodically for those who want a different perspective on the material.

+---

 ## External resourse

 Beyond our course materials, these are some of the best online resources I recommend for mastering certain topics.
 (Or some tips and tricks)

-## All credit go to the owner.
+**All credit go to the owner.**

+---

 - Week 5 | Integration by parts.
 The LIATE rule [Video](https://www.youtube.com/watch?v=FS3ksSmdE90)